Monodactylus argenteus

-Monodactylus argenteus is a species of fish in the family Monodactylidae, the moonyfishes.
-Its common names include silver moonyfish, or natal moony, butter bream, and diamondfish.
-It is native to the western Pacific and Indian Oceans, including the Persian Gulf, Red Sea, and associated estuaries, such as the Mekong Delta.
+Monodactylus argenteus is a species of ray-finned fish in the family Monodactylidae, the moonyfishes.
+Its common name includes silver moonyfish, natal moony, butter bream, and diamondfish.
+It is native to the western Pacific and the Indian Ocean, including the Persian Gulf, Red Sea, and associated estuaries such as the Mekong Delta.

+Etymology

+The specific epithet of this species, argenteus, is Latin for "silvery".
+This may be a reference to its silvery hue.